MintMCP

 How do MCP Gateways ensure compliance with regulations like SOC 2 and GDPR?

-Compliant gateways provide complete audit trails of every MCP interaction, role-based access control, and comprehensive logging.
-MintMCP Gateway holds SOC 2 Type II certification, while other platforms offer varying compliance features.
-Organizations should verify specific certifications, as gateway-level controls provide valuable governance capabilities.
+Governed gateways provide audit trails of MCP interactions, role-based access control, and comprehensive logging.
+MintMCP Gateway is SOC 2 Type II audited and supports deployments compliant with HIPAA standards, with BAA availability, while other platforms offer varying compliance features.
+Organizations should verify specific attestations, certifications, and contractual requirements because gateway-level controls provide valuable governance capabilities but do not guarantee regulatory compliance on their own.

 What security features should enterprise engineering teams prioritize?

-Essential security capabilities include OAuth 2.0/SAML authentication, audit logging, RBAC, and real-time monitoring.
+Essential security capabilities include OAuth 2.0/SAML authentication, SSO, SCIM-driven RBAC, audit logging, tool-level allowlisting, rule-based policy, credential management, and real-time monitoring.
 Advanced features like prompt injection detection (Lasso Security) and threat intelligence (Operant AI) address emerging risks.
-Container isolation (Docker) and cryptographically signed images provide additional security layers for MCP deployments.
+Container isolation (Docker) and signed images provide additional security layers for MCP deployments.

 Can MCP Gateways help manage costs and monitor AI tool usage?

-Yes—gateways provide visibility into which teams use which tools, enabling accurate cost allocation and usage optimization.
-Platforms like MintMCP and TrueFoundry include cost analytics dashboards.
+Yes.
+Gateways provide visibility into which teams use which tools, enabling accurate cost allocation and usage optimization.
+Platforms like MintMCP and TrueFoundry include observability capabilities for AI infrastructure.
 This visibility matters as organizations scale from pilots to production, with observability being viewed as essential for AI infrastructure.

 How does an MCP Gateway facilitate integration with existing enterprise data sources?